 - (b) Three-phase Motors: Installation is to comply with Electric Service Requirements, Three-Phase Service Section, and is to include appropriate protective devices as outlined in the National Electrical Code. - (c) After-hour service calls will be charged to the customer, including instances in which the District responds to a customer request but does not work because the problem is with customer equipment.
-(See 7.5, 7.11, 7.16)

-Customers calling for service will be advised to check fuses, plugs, breakers and other common problem sources.

-- (d) Notice of Change: The District requires 30 days notice before a customer modifies their electrical system.
+(See 7.5, 7.11, 7.16). - Customers calling for service will be advised to check fuses, plugs, breakers and other common problem sources. - (d) Notice of Change: The District requires 30 days' notice before a customer modifies their electrical system.
 Failing this, a customer is liable for costs of any resulting damage to District equipment. - (e) Power Factor Adjustment: Installation of power factor corrective equipment requires previous District approval.
 Power factor may be determined by permanently installed instruments or by tests at reasonable intervals.
 Should the customer cause the power factor to drop below .75, the District has the right to curtail service until corrections are made.
-(See 3.7) - (f) Multiple-unit Numbering: The builder or owner of a multiple-unit complex is required to permanently and accurately number meter bases or panel covers and corresponding building units.
+(See 3.7). - (f) Multiple-unit Numbering: The builder or owner of a multiple-unit complex is required to permanently and accurately number meter bases or panel covers and corresponding building units.
 The account(s) will remain in the builder/owner's name until the District has verified correct numbering.
 Tenants then may be signed for service.
-(See 2.8)

-Written notice to the District is required preceding any subsequent change in unit numbers or altering wiring between units behind meters.
-Failing this, the owner may be responsible for costs of resulting incorrect billings.

-- (g) Meter Installation: The customer is required to supply, install and maintain meter-mounting equipment in accordance with service requirements and regulations.
-(See 2.8) - (h) Meter Relocation: A customer is responsible for meter base relocation when he has made alterations to his property which leaves meter access unacceptable to the District.
+(See 2.8). - Written notice to the District is required preceding any subsequent change in unit numbers or altering wiring between units behind meters.
+Failing this, the owner may be responsible for costs of resulting incorrect billings. - (g) Meter Installation: The customer is required to supply, install and maintain meter-mounting equipment in accordance with service requirements and regulations.
+(See 2.8). - (h) Meter Relocation: A customer is responsible for meter base relocation when they have made alterations to their property which leaves meter access unacceptable to the District.
 The District may disconnect service when the meter base is not satisfactorily relocated.
-(See 2.8)
+(See 2.8). - (i) Defective Customer Facilities: Upon discovery of defective customer facilities, the District may: immediately disconnect the electrical service, notify the customer of the repairs needed, require the customer to hire a licensed electrician at their expense to perform the repairs, require the customer to get all necessary electrical permits and inspections, and schedule District personnel to return to install the advanced meter, equipment, and/or other facilities.